prazrad/TestUserApp/README.md

 ## Installation

-Install the required packages using :
+Clone the repo and under the repository install the required packages using :
 ```
 npm install
 ```